IntersectMBO/cardano-ledger/README.md

 ## Building individual LaTeX documents

-Change to the latex directory where the latex document is (e.g. `latex` for the ledger specification corresponding to the Shelley release, or `specs/ledger/latex` for the ledger specification corresponding to the Byron release).
+Change to the latex directory where the latex document is (e.g. `shelley/chain-and-ledger/formal-spec` for the ledger specification corresponding to the Shelley release, or `byron/ledger/formal-spec` for the ledger specification corresponding to the Byron release).
 Then, build the latex document by running:

 ```shell
 nix-shell --pure --run make